thomasolsen1/Chat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Chat with OpenAI’s GPT-3.5-turbo model
+# Screen titles and abstracts with OpenAI’s GPT models

-This function takes a data frame of study details, constructs a prompt for each study, and sends it to OpenAI’s GPT-3.5-turbo model for a response.
+This function takes a data frame of study details, constructs a prompt for each study, and sends it to OpenAI’s GPT-3.5-turbo model, as default, for a response.
 The function returns a tibble with the original study details and the model’s response.

 ## Parameters